BodenmillerGroup/steinbock/docs/cli/classification.md

     steinbock classify ilastik run

-This will create probability images of the same x/y dimensions as the input images, with one color per class encoding the probability of pixels belonging to that class (see [file types](../specs/file-types.md#probabilities)).
-The default destination directory for these images is `ilastik_probabilities`.
+By default, this will create probability images in `ilastik_probabilities`, with one color per class encoding the probability of pixels belonging to that class (see [file types](../specs/file-types.md#probabilities)).

-!!! note "Viewing probability images"
+!!! note "Probability images"
+    The size of the generated probability images will be equal to the size of the Ilastik input images, i.e., scaled by a user-specified factor (default: 2, see above).
+Make sure to adapt the downstream segmentation workflow accordingly to create cell masks matching the original (i.e., unscaled) image data.

     If the default three-class structure is used, the probability images will be RGB images with the following color code:

       - <span style="color: red;">R</span>: Nuclei